angulardart/site-angulardart/src/angular/guide/dependency-injection.md

 **You just learned what dependency injection is**.

-It's a coding pattern in which a class receives its dependencies from external sources rather than creating them itself.
+It's a pattern in which a class receives its dependencies from external sources rather than creating them itself.

 Cool!
 But what about that poor consumer?